-Education & Outreach Strategic Actions
+Education and Outreach Strategic Actions

-Action No. Actions/Strategic Directions Partners (L: Lead) Implementation Considerations & Options EO1 Develop and implement a 3- Year MVCA Stewardship Program Pilot for hazard mitigation, climate change resiliency, and the protection of water quality, wetland cover, forest cover, and other environmental features and functions.
-STWDSHP GPS SECTOR CONTACTS INDIGENOUS PEOPLES AGRICULTURE, Formalize MVCA's role and direction in delivering a stewardship program, that includes both MVCA's own stewardship programming and promotes participation in existing stewardship initiatives delivered by other groups; and update every 5 years to redirect stewardship efforts where needed, based on water quality, wetland and forest cover target reporting.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options EO1 Develop and implement a 3-Year MVCA Stewardship Program Pilot for hazard mitigation, climate change resiliency, and the protection of water quality, wetland cover, forest cover, and other environmental features and functions.
+MVCA Stewardship Groups Sector Contacts Indigenous Peoples Agriculture, Development and Forestry Communities Formalize MVCA's role and direction in delivering a stewardship program, that includes both MVCA's own stewardship programming and promotes participation in existing stewardship initiatives delivered by other groups; and update every 5 years to redirect stewardship efforts where needed, based on water quality, wetland and forest cover target reporting.
 Work with Stewardship Council(s) to review current stewardship programs, to determine stewardship needs, and to identify programming overlap and gaps.
+Work with the Indigenous Communities to understand and educate the greater public about the interconnectedness of the Indigenous Communities and this land and the importance of their inclusion in protecting and preserving it.
+Find and work with champions in the agriculture community to develop an Agricultural Outreach strategy focused on supporting farmers in implementing stewardship best practices for climate change adaptation and the protection of water quality.
+Promote participation in land conservation incentive programs such as the RVCA Tree planting Program, Conservation Land Tax Incentive Program (CLTIP), the Managed Forest Tax Incentive Program (MFTIP) and the Alternative Land Use Services (ALUS) program.